scottlowry/ScottLowryNet/www/content/posts/2025/May/chatgpt-resume-generator.md

 ## Initial Setup

-I create 2 files:
+I create two files:
-- CV.json, my curriculum vitae
+- **CV.json**, my curriculum vitae
-- prompt.json, a set of defined tasks plus lists of explicit does and dont's for ChatGPT
+- **prompt.json**, a set of defined tasks plus lists of explicit does and dont's for ChatGPT

 I use JSON because it allows ChatGPT to precisely parse data.